pucelle/vscode-run-on-save/README.md

 Can be used in `command`, `runningStatusMessage`, `finishStatusMessage`.

-Note that if `forcePathSeparatorToBe` specified, separators in these variables will be replaced.
+Note that if `forcePathSeparator` specified, separators in these variables will be replaced.

 For more details please refer to [VSCode Tasks](https://code.visualstudio.com/docs/editor/tasks#_variable-substitution).